Sharing our Innovative Recycling Solution Globally

 Following extensive trialling and testing of the Cat-HTR™, we know its capability and ability to change the face of recycling and plastic waste management across the world.
 We’re now both working with and looking for new opportunities to integrate the technology into current recycling strategies and provide a solution to the growing problem of end-of-life plastic re-use.

 Our first partner site, ReNew ELP, is based at Wilton Centre in the North East of England.
-Currently in their final stages of site planning and development, the build is set to commence at the start of 2020, and its completion will see the world’s first hydrothermal conversion site in operation.
+Currently in their final stages of site planning and development, the build is set to commence Q1 2021, and its completion will see the world’s first hydrothermal conversion site in operation.